banskt/saik.at/content/blog/2020-12-05-wraith-prism-color-control-ubuntu.md

 ## The RGB madness

-This is just a rant, ignore if you will.
+This is a rant, ignore if you will.
 I recently built a computer and it was astonishingly difficult to avoid an RGB explosion.
 To make matters worse, every manufacturer has their own proprietary applications for controlling these hardware.
 Most of them are Windows-only and compete for background resources.
 Life as a Linux user and random RGB lights is not much of a fun.
 I am truly amazed how much money, time and resources are being wasted by everyone involved in this warped concept of strobing aesthetics, sometimes leading to [rainbow pukes](https://i.imgur.com/gRRH5fQ.jpg).
 Although I managed to get most of the stuff without the obnoxious RGB elements, there was still the AMD Wraith Prism cooler which I had to deal with.
-Honestly, I had to spend an enormous amount of time to switch off the RGB and I wish this stupid problem was not there to begin with.
+Honestly, I had to spend quite some of my valuable time to switch off the RGB and I wish this stupid problem was not there to begin with.
 Rant over.